mnelson4/yet-another-related-posts-plugin/readme.txt

 *Every page just says "no related posts"!
 What's up with that?*

 Most likely you have "no related posts" right now as the default "match threshold" is too high.
-Here's what I recommend to find an appropriate match threshold: first, lower your match threshold in the YARPP prefs to something ridiculously low, like 1 or 0.5.
-Make sure the last option "show admins the match scores" is on.
-Most likely the really low threshold will pull up many posts that aren't actually related (false positives), so look at some of your posts' related posts and their match scores.
-This will help you find an appropriate threshold.
+Here's what I recommend to find an appropriate match threshold:
+1. lower your match threshold in the YARPP prefs to something ridiculously low, like 1 or 0.5.
+2. Make sure the last option "show admins the match scores" is on.
+3. Most likely the really low threshold will pull up many posts that aren't actually related (false positives), so look at some of your posts' related posts and their match scores.
+4. This will help you find an appropriate threshold.
 You want it lower than what you have now, but high enough so it doesn't have many false positives.
+Set this new match threshold in the Options.

 *Why doesn't YARPP use tags to find related posts?*